email: tony@lathes.co.uk

 CVA No. 79 Milling and

-A Sales Sheet is available for this miller CVA Lathes
+A Sales Sheet is available for the No.79 CVA Lathes

 Another beautifully made product from CVA Jigs Moulds & Tools Ltd. of Hove, Sussex, the well-specified and versatile No. 79 was a toolroom-class machine and intended for precision milling and die-sinking.
 Advertised from the early 1930s until the early 1950s, as with some other CVA products, the sole selling agents were the well-known dealers E. H. Jones, Machine Tools Ltd. of Edgware Road, The Hyde.
 London.
 NW9.